ZeroDayArcade/Pong-Homebrew-GBA/README.md

 First install devkitPro, see <a href="https://devkitpro.org/wiki/Getting_Started">https://devkitpro.org/wiki/Getting_Started</a>

 Make sure to install the GBA tools for devkitPro.
-If you are on Windows this is usually done with the devkitPro Installer, whereas if you are using macOS and Linux you'd typically use <a href="https://devkitpro.org/wiki/devkitPro_pacman#Predefined_Groups">devkitPro Pacman on the command line</a>.
+If you are on Windows this is usually done with the devkitPro Installer, whereas if you are using macOS or Linux you'd typically use <a href="https://devkitpro.org/wiki/devkitPro_pacman#Predefined_Groups">devkitPro Pacman on the command line</a>.
 See the link above for details.

 If you need any help getting a homebrew dev environment setup, see my guides for <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-mac">macOS</a>, <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-windows">Windows</a>, or <a href="https://zerodayarcade.com/tutorials/setup-nintendo-homebrew-dev-environment-on-linux">Linux</a>.